France concerned over Paris finance hub after ICE-NYSE merger

-PARIS, Nov 12 (Reuters) - The French government on Tuesday approved IntercontinentalExchange Inc’s takeover of stock market operator NYSE Euronext but urged French market players to step in to preserve Paris as a financial centre.
+PARIS (Reuters) - The French government on Tuesday approved IntercontinentalExchange Inc’s (ICE.N) takeover of stock market operator NYSE Euronext NYX.N but urged French market players to step in to preserve Paris as a financial centre.

 The merger, worth some $10.9 billion, has been completed and is set to be followed next year by the spin-off of NYSE’s European arm Euronext, which operates the Paris, Amsterdam, Brussels and Lisbon stock exchanges.